jagriss/roam-project/README.md

 https://roamwithme.herokuapp.com/

-Roam is a web application for saving and sharing travels.
+Roam is a web application for tracking your travels.
 It was built with Spring MVC, thymeleaf, Bootstrap, hibernate, and MySQL.

 ## Goals
 Create a way for people to track and remember their travels.
 Users can keep a log just for themselves or to share with other users as a virtual scrapbook.